krootee/Ghost/README.md

 ## Summary

-Ghost is a custom PCB I've made for my folkrace autonomous RC-car.
+Ghost consists of a is a custom PCB I've made for my folkrace autonomous RC-car.

+Ghost is an autonomous car used for Folkrace robot competition.
+It uses a customized Losi 1/24-scale RTR 4WD Rally Car, and with a custom created PCB and various sensors.
+The "brain" of the car is a Teensy, and it is programmed using Arduino-C.

+This GitHub repository contains all relevant info for creating both hardware and software.

-## Features
+## PCB Features

 ### Teensy 3.1/3.2 (external)

 Uses a standard Teensy 3.2 board from pjrc.com.
 In later versions I'm planning on incorporating a custom Teensy directly into the PCB.

+The Teensy is based around a MK20DX256VLH7, an ARM Cortex-M4 at 72MHz.
+It contains 2k  EEPROM where the car's configuration is stored.

 ### HM-11 bluetooth

+Revision 1 has both Bluetooth and WiFi.
+This version is for determining if BT or WiFi is easiest to work with.
+Later versions will only have one of the two.

+Is is not allowed to remotely control the car during the Folkrace, but the BT/WiFi functionality is very useful during debugging and experimentation.
+It allows receiving telemetry data during racing, and makes it easy to change configuration without reprogramming entire Teensy.

 ### ESP8266 WiFi

 An ESP8266MOD.

+### FreeIMU (accelerometer, gyro and compass)

+In order to detect movement there is an MPU6050 MEMS motion tracking device with accelerometer and gyro, and an HMC5883 compass.
+This is the combination used by FreeIMU (http://www.varesano.net/projects/hardware/FreeIMU).

 ### I2C multiplexer and 8 IR sensors

-Since all the I2C IR sensors I'm using all have the same I2C address I need to multiplex between them using an I2C mux.
+Since the I2C IR sensors I'm using all have the same I2C address I need to multiplex between them using an I2C mux.

-TCA9548APWR.
+The multiplexer is an TCA9548APWR with eight channels.

+The IR sensors are eight Sharp GP2Y0E02B, which uses I2C.
+It has range 4-50cm.

 ### Current sensor